 Romanian court backs stray dog cull

-BUCHAREST, Sept 25 (Reuters) - Romania's top court ruled in favour of a law to kill tens of thousands of stray dogs from the streets of Bucharest on Wednesday after a four-year-old boy was mauled to death earlier this month.
+BUCHAREST (Reuters) - Romania's top court ruled in favor of a law to kill tens of thousands of stray dogs from the streets of Bucharest on Wednesday after a four-year-old boy was mauled to death earlier this month.

 Parliament overwhelmingly backed a law that allows local administrations to put down dogs caught in public spaces if they are not adopted within two weeks.
 Animal rights groups, however, have protested for the dogs to be saved and a group of lawmakers challenged the law in the Constitutional Court.

-As the court ruled on Wednesday to allow it, hundreds of animal rights' protesters gathered outside to protest, chanting "May you get the dogs' fate" and carrying banners that said "Red card for Romania", "Choose life" and "We are not a criminal nation."
+Hundreds of animal rights' protesters gathered outside the court to protest, chanting "May you get the dogs' fate" and carrying banners that said "Red card for Romania", "Choose life" and "We are not a criminal nation."
 Protests were set to continue.

-"We will consult lawyers and if possible ... we will attack the decision at the international level," said Kuki Barbuceanu, project coordinator for the local unit of Vier Pfoten, an animal welfare organisation.
+"We will consult lawyers and if possible ... we will attack the decision at the international level," said Kuki Barbuceanu, project coordinator for the local unit of Vier Pfoten, an animal welfare organization.

-In previous failed campaigns to cull the strays local and international animal rights groups have argued that sterilisation and adoption were the solution.
+In previous failed campaigns to cull the strays local and international animal rights groups have argued that sterilization and adoption were the solution.